what is coaching?

 Want to create a photobook or other picture gift to share family photos and stories but need guidance and ideas?

 Want to save and share your digital pix but uncomfortable with technology?

-We provide picture preservation and sharing assistance, individual picture Photoshop correction, photobook workshops and PixTalks on photo preservation and photostorytelling topics.
+We provide individual picture Photoshop correction, photobook workshops and PixTalks on photo preservation and photostorytelling topics, and photo preservation assistance.
 Contact us.

-Food ties families together.
-Tell your family’s story in a 20-page family recipe photobook, combining your family’s recipes with family stories and photos to make a fun and meaningful gift.
+Tell your family’s story in a 20-page family photobook, combining your family stories and photos to make a fun and meaningful gift.
 All it takes is two weeks and four meeting sessions – really!